mjculross/Teensy-RV-Leveling-Helper/README.md

 OPERATIONAL MODES:

-   This project can be switched between the following two primary modes of operation:
+   This project can be switched between the following primary modes of operation:
    - RV mode (four points of balance/leveling = four wheels)
    - Trailer mode (three points of balance/leveling = two wheels and the hitch)
+   - Bubble mode (traditional 2-D bubble level)

 MECHANICAL ASSEMBLY & CALIBRATION: